 The electrical connection of the flow monitor is accomplished through the connector plug or the cast on power cable leading from the switch housing.
-For UL Recognized switch contacts SG-30, with connector in compliance with EN 175301-803, the connection cable must be rated min.
-105 °C.

 The switch contacts employed in these devices are potential free and do not require a power source.
 Switch contacts and flow monitor have been optimally harmonized.
 After replacement of a switch contact, the switch point must be readjusted.